amijugjug/crypto-dashboard/README.md

 ### Features

-- **Responsive Navbar**: A navigation bar at the top that includes a search field for filtering cryptocurrencies and a theme switcher for light and dark modes.
+- **Responsive Navbar**: A navigation bar at the top that includes a search field for filtering cryptocurrencies and a theme switcher for toggling between light and dark modes.
+- **Persistant Header and Footer**: The header and footer are persistent across all webpages, rendered over the layout.
+- **Server Components**: Server components are used to make API calls efficiently.
-- **Carousel**: A carousel of some famous cryptocurrencies displaying their current prices.
+- **Carousel**: A carousel showcasing famous cryptocurrencies and displaying their current prices.
-- **Cryptocurrency List**: A table displaying a list of cryptocurrencies with details such as symbol, name, price, market cap, and a favorites button.
+- **Cryptocurrency List**: A table listing various cryptocurrencies, providing details such as symbol, name, price, market cap, and a favorites button.
-- **Crypto Details Page**: Clickable links on cryptocurrency names lead to a dedicated details page, displaying additional information and price history.
+- **Crypto Details Page**: Clickable links on cryptocurrency names lead to a dedicated details page, presenting additional information and price history.
 - **Real-Time Updates**: Prices are updated in real-time using WebSocket connections.
-- **Theme Support**: Users can switch between light and dark modes, with a smooth transition and persistent theme storage.
+- **Theme Support**: Users can switch between light and dark modes with a smooth transition and persistent theme storage.
-- **Footer**: A persistent footer displayed on all pages.
+- **Test-cases**: Test cases written for the project using jest.

 ## Tech Stack Used